phunware/maas-cme-android-sdk/README.md

 MaaSCMS Android SDK
 ================

-Version 1.0.1
+Version 1.0.2

 This is the Android SDK for the MaaS Content Management System module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Release Notes:
-- Fixed content request methods.
+- Fixed build issue.
-- Some methods have been deprecated.
-Please see javadocs for more details.

 Getting Started